 If you plan to create a high availability environment and know the list of machines that your target topology requires, you can follow the steps in this topic to create all machines at this time.
-For more information, see Optional Scale Out Procedure in Oracle Fusion Middleware High Availability Guide.
+See Optional Scale Out Procedure in Oracle Fusion Middleware High Availability Guide.